almostengr/nsbe-mp.org/docs/eday.md

 Registrants will be sent the link for the project(s) that they have registered prior to the meeting start time.

+### Project Supplies

 A limited number of supply kits will be available for pickup.
-More details regarding this are available on the registration page.

-Virtual Engineering Day allows 3rd–12th grade students an opportunity to participate in a number of hands-on S.T.E.M. activities.
+Details on project supplies, packet pickup, and virtual access links will be provided to those that have registered closer to the event date.

 Virtual Engineering Day wil be held in 3 grouped sessions.

-### SESSION 1 (10:00AM-11:00AM)
+### SESSION 1 (October 16, 2021 10:00AM-11:00AM)

 3RD - 5TH GRADE STUDENTS

 PROJECT: TBA

-### SESSION 2 (11:30AM - 12:30PM)
+### SESSION 2 (October 16, 2021 11:30AM - 12:30PM)

 6TH - 8TH GRADE STUDENTS

 PROJECT: TBA

-### SESSION 3 (1:00PM - 2:00PM)
+### SESSION 3 (October 16, 2021 1:00PM - 2:00PM)

 9TH - 12TH GRADE STUDENTS

 PROJECT: TBA

-Details on project supplies, packet pickup, and virtual access links will be provided closer to the event date.

 ## E-Day 2019 Highlights

-Engineering Day At The Park was featured on the local news.
+Engineering Day At The Park was featured on the local news in 2019.
 Check out the video on our
 <a href="https://www.facebook.com/watch/?v=373769769954484&extid=bYnyVhue16YMG869"
 target="_blank">Facebook page</a>.